BehaviorTree/btcpp_website/src/pages/migration.md

 | AsyncActionNode | ThreadedAction | C++ |
 | Optional | Expected | C++ |

-If you want to quickly fix the comilation of your C++ code, **even if refactoring is encorauged**, do:
+If you want to quickly fix the compilation of your C++ code, **even if refactoring is encorauged**, do:

 ```cpp
 namespace BT